Elijah was a man just like us. He prayed earnestly that it would not rain, and it did not rain on the land for three and a half years.

 Rev. Dr. David Cho who pastors the largest church in the world—a cell group based church—is also very strong on the significance of prayer.
 As a pastor of a growing Korean church, he felt he could not pray less than five hours a day.

 He distinguishes between the type of prayer we usually think of—fellowship prayer—and what he calls “task” prayer.
 Both are important forms of prayer but task prayer is terrific labor and takes much energy.
-It is closest to intercessory prayer and is usually very focused prayer about an intense need.
+It is closest to intercessory prayer and is usually a very focused prayer about an intense need.

 Here are the characteristics of “task” prayer: